 - Stat Goal: The value of Crit will increase a bit more with higher copies of Muku Chief, since he provides us with additional Crit Damage.
 With that said, Versatility is also an excellent stat for us.
 Try to stack them evenly while allowing Crit to be a bit higher when possible.

 - Mastery - Mastery, our other “Thumbs up” stat, grants us 0.4% Ice Damage and 1% increased Ice Energy generation per 1% of Mastery.
 Our talents already have a solid amount of Ice Damage, and the Ice Regen, while nice, isn’t build-defining.
-With that said, the Ray’s Swan Song talent, which doubles the value of Mastery while active, makes building it solid despite this.
+With that said, the Frostbeam’s Swan Song talent, which doubles the value of Mastery while active, makes building it a solid option.
+With the addition of Mastery converting to additional Frostbeam Damage at a 0.85% bonus per crystal per 10% mastery, this is a good boost of damage to Frostbeam.
+It caps at an additional 5%, or roughly 60% Mastery.

 - You’ll get a colossal amount of Mastery for free on class gear and set bonuses, so spend your other gear slots on Versatility if you can to take advantage of its separate damage multiplier.